youngerheart/react-datagrid/README.md

  			{ name: 'index', render: function(v){return 'Index ' + v} }
  		]
  		```

- 		The function is called with 3 args:
+The `column.render` function is called with 3 args:

 * value - the default value to be rendered (equals to `data[column.name]`)
 * data - the corresponding data object for the current row
 * cellProps - an object with props for the current cell - has the following properties:
 	* rowIndex - the index of the row
 	* index    - the index of the column
 	* style    - a style for the cell
 	* className - a className for the cell

-* `style`: Object - a style object to be applied to all cells in this column
-* `textAlign`: String - one of 'left', 'right', 'center'
-* `className`: String - a className to be applied to all cells in this column.

 Example: